 About the Selection Process

 Oil and natural gas companies confidentially identify their greatest technology needs.
 A call for technology solutions is nationally distributed and interested clean technology companies enter a competitive vetting process, after which 10-12 of those selected will be invited to Denver on September 2, 2015 to present to the oil and gas companies.

-Applications will be solicited for the following categories: Unmanned Aerial Vehicles, The Internet of Things/Digital Oilfield, Items to Reduce Truck Traffic, Space Saving Items to Reduce Footprint, Plant or Biological Solutions, Air, Water, Remote and Distributed Power, Power Management, and Materials. (scroll down to detailed descriptions)
+Applications will be solicited for the following categories: Unmanned Aerial Vehicles, The Internet of Things/Digital Oilfield, Items to Reduce Truck Traffic, Space Saving Items to Reduce Footprint, Plant or Biological Solutions, Air, Water, Remote/Distributed Power, Power Management, Advanced Materials and Chemicals. (scroll down to detailed descriptions)

 Please contact Mary Austin to receive more information.